We are delighted to announce that Horner School of English will reopen for face-to-face classes on Monday 07th September 2020.

 Ongoing Issues: Reopening Date

-We are constantly asked when the school will re-open and if we have more information from the Irish Government.
+We are constantly asked when the school will re-open for face to face classes and if we have more information from the Irish Government.
 At this moment (Monday 23rd March 2020) we have not received any new information from the Irish authorities.
 We are not in a position to say exactly when we will be allowed to reopen.
 The Covid-19 situation is changing daily, it is likely that the initial two week closure will be extended past 29th March 2020.

 Ongoing Issues: Digital learning Package